HallaSurvivor/Blog/_posts/2022-12-09-internal-logic-examples.md

     Regardless, it's not lost on me that $f$ is decidable in
     $\mathsf{Set}^\to$ exactly when it's a monomorphism in $\mathsf{Set}$...
-    This has something to do with the fact that, model theoretically, monos _do_ reflect the truth of negated atomic questions.
+    This has something to do with the fact that, model theoretically, monos _do_ reflect the truth of atomic questions (like equality).
 I'm seeing some connection here, but I can't quite make it precise.

 [^9]:
     taken from Johnstone's _Rings, Fields, and Spectra_, which should really be required reading for anyone interested in applications of topos theory!

+[^10]:
+    This is obviously an _extremely_ strict condition!
+If we think about the sheaf of real-valued continuous functions on $S$, it's hard to imagine the case that two functions which agree on a point automatically agree everywhere!

 [1]: https://www.fairucnow.org/